Natpod/OhBOI_Human_Bacterial_Infectious_Disease_Ontology_SemTech_AN/Ontology_evaluation_though_CQ/README.md

-The files to implement this process being,
+The files to implement this process being the following:

 | File-Folder  |      Description      |  Used in |
 |----------|:-------------:|------:|